fcalesella/elasticnet/README.md

 Please note that the MATLAB Statistics and Machine Learning Toolbox and Parallel Computing Toolbox are required in order to run the code.

 ### ii.
 Installation <a name="Installation"></a>
-For installation the repository folder must be downloaded or cloned.\
+For installation, the repository folder must be downloaded or cloned.\
 If the ZIP folder is downloaded, then it will be required to un-zip it, whereas to clone the repository a working github version will be required.
 Lastly, the *src* folder will have to be added to the MATLAB path.
 The setup process should require only a few minutes.